windperson/OData4ObjC/Readme.md

 The SDK will run on Mac OSX machines only.

-Documentation on how to use the OData toolkit (the original version that only supported up to iOS 4) for Objective-C can be found in the [project web site](http://odata.github.com/OData4ObjC/).
+Further documentation on how to use the OData toolkit (the original version that only supported up to iOS 4) for Objective-C can be found in the [project web site](http://odata.github.com/OData4ObjC/).

 Getting Help
 ============